-The following entities provided information on individuals enrolled in education and training programs during the 2018-2019 program year.
+The following entities provided information on individuals enrolled in education and training programs during the 2020-2021 program year:

 - North Carolina Department of Public Safety

-- Division of Adult Correction (DAC)

-- North Carolina Department of Public Instruction (DPI)

-- North Carolina Department of Commerce

-- Division of Workforce Solutions (DWS)

-- North Carolina Department of Health and Human Services

-- Division of Services for the Blind (DSB)

-- Division of Social Services (DSS)

-- o Division of Vocational Rehabilitation Services (DVRS)

-- Division of Mental Health, Developmental Disability, and Substance Abuse (DMH)

-- Division of Aging and Adult Services (DAAS)

-- North Carolina Community College System (NCCCS)

-- University of North Carolina (UNC)
+Division of Adult Correction (DAC) - North Carolina Department of Public Instruction (DPI) - North Carolina Department of Commerce - Division of Workforce Solutions (DWS) - North Carolina Department of Health and Human Services - Division of Services for the Blind (DSB) - Division of Social Services (DSS) - o Division of Vocational Rehabilitation Services (DVRS) - o Division of Mental Health, Developmental Disability, and Substance Abuse (DMH) - o Division of Aging and Adult Services (DAAS) - North Carolina Community College System (NCCCS) - University of North Carolina (UNC)

-In addition to the information supplied by the education, employment and training agencies, the Department of Commerce's Division of Employment Security provided a wealth of employment and wage information as well as information on Unemployment Insurance claims and benefit recipients to the CFS.
+In addition to the information supplied by the education, employment and training agencies, the DES provided CFS a wealth of employment and wage information as well as information on Unemployment Insurance claims and benefit recipients.

 Analyses of agency's historical data in CFS provide an understanding of the scope of the system, as well as an overview of service provision by contributing agencies over time.
-Table 1 presents information regarding the number of individuals served by each of the contributing agencies by year as well as the number of individuals served across the contributing agencies.
-Counts of the number of individuals by agency were obtained by performing a unique count of individuals with SSNs submitted by each agency by program year.
+Table 1 presents information regarding the number of individuals served by each of the contributing agencies by year as well as the total number of individuals served across all contributing agencies.
+Counts of the number of individuals by each agency were obtained by performing a unique count of individuals with SSNs submitted by the agency by program year.
 The agency totals across the ten-year time period are counts of unique individuals across multiple years.
 Individuals can receive services from a given agency across multiple program years.
 The unique count of individuals across all agencies within a given year are unique counts of individuals across agencies.
 Individuals may be served by more than one agency in a given year or across years.